-Section 5 sets out internal control recommendations, Section 6 sets out audit misstatements and Section 7 outlines our work on the Authority's arrangements to achieve economy, efficiency and effectiveness in its use of resources.
-Our work in all areas has not highlighted any significant concerns to report.
+Section 5 sets out internal control recommendations and section 6 sets out audit misstatements; unadjusted misstatements total £111k.
+Section 7 outlines our work on the Authority's arrangements to achieve economy, efficiency and effectiveness in its use of resources.

 Status and audit opinion